trungvose/angular-spotify/README.md

 I have spent approximately 50 hours working on this project, which is almost the same amount that I worked on the first version of [jira.trungk18.com][jira].

-I enjoyed working on this project.
-The visualization was the most exciting one, and I decided to start this project because of that single component.
+The visualizer was the most exciting feature, and I decided to start this project because of that single component.

 ![Angular Spotify - Time spending][time]